 Don’t ignore this skill.
-A lot of students enjoy speaking, practise reading and listening, and maybe study grammar and vocabulary but neglect writing.
-Maybe you need to be able to write for an exam or for work so the need to practise is obvious, but even if you don’t have such a clear need, it will still help you.
-One reason for this is that writing gives you time to think about how to express yourself, to find the right words and grammar.
+A lot of students enjoy speaking, practise reading and listening, they study grammar and vocabulary but they neglect writing.
+Maybe you need to be able to write for an exam or for work so then the need to practise is obvious, but even if you don’t have such a clear need, writing will still help you with your English.
+One reason for this is that writing gives you time to think about how to express yourself, and to find the right words and grammar.
 When you speak, you don’t have as much time to think.
 Also, writing can show you where you have gaps in your knowledge and what mistakes you often make.

 2. Don't just translate

-Try not to just translate from your language but think more in English.
+Try not to just translate from your language but think in English.
 There are many phrases which cannot be translated directly.
 A lot of mistakes I see are because students try to translate word for word and it doesn’t always work.
 Also, of course, don’t just put your sentences into Google Translate!
-This app is getting better all the time but it doesn’t always translate correctly, especially if your language is very different from English.
-If you don’t believe me, find a text in English and translate it into your language and you will see what happens!
-Even if Google Translate is accurate, it won’t help you learn if you use it too much.
+That won’t help you learn anything!
 It’s much better to work out how to say what you want to say by yourself.